The Future of Gender and Gender Equality Online

 Klára Odstrčilová is a doctoral candidate and a researcher at the Institute of Communication Studies and Journalism at Charles University.
 She has a bachelor’s degree in Journalism, and master’s degree in Theory of Interactive Media and Documentary Filmmaking.
 Klara´s doctoral research is focused on Children on social media.

-Stylianos Papathanassopoulos, Department of Communications and Media Studies – National and Kapodistrian University of Athens
+Stylianos Papathanassopoulos, National and Kapodistrian University of Athens, Greece

 Dr. Stylianos Papathanassopoulos is Professor of Media Policy and Organization at the Department of Communication and Media Studies at the National and Kapodistrian University of Athens.
 He has written extensively on European and Greek media, with reference to the development and impact of new media in various journals and books.